Concurrency

 Async Rust Complexity by Chris Krycho

 Chris argues that one of the reasons why doing async is difficult in Rust is because of the sheer amount of choice.
 Various async runtimes and libraries exist, and for a beginner it is difficult to pick one without investigating all of the options.
+This is less true today, as most of the Rust community has centered around the Tokio ecosystem for async.

 Rust Stream Visualized by Alex Pushinsky